pleabargain/EnglishHelpsYourCareer/grammar_elements_conditionals.md

 - If someone told you: 'Barbie is a good role model for young girls.', what would you say in response?
 -

----
-A: If I understand correctly, you were fired yesterday.

-B: Yes, that is correct.

----